DavidJMartinProjects/twitter-live-feed-api/readme.md

 ## Project Description

-# Live Tweeter Feed Service
+# Live Twitter Feed Service

 This is a Springboot project that creates a real-time stream to Twitter API, returning all tweets based on a set of specified keywords.